tel: +48 888 99 98 98

 • They have very high magnetic induction on the surface of the magnet,

-• Key role in modern technologies – find application in computer drives, electric motors, medical apparatus and various technologically advanced devices.
+• Wide application in modern technologies – are used in computer drives, electric drive mechanisms, medical apparatus and very advanced devices.

 Disadvantages of neodymium magnets:

-• Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the aspect of protecting young children.
-Furthermore, miniscule components of these products can hinder the diagnostic process after entering the body.
+• Health risk arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
+Furthermore, miniscule components of these products can hinder the diagnostic process in case of swallowing.

 Dust and powder from neodymium magnets are flammable.